 Benefit: Significant operational changes can require a new solution as it remodels its blended workforce.
-A Managed Services Provider will support these tech changes across the entire contingent workforce delivery.
+A Managed Service Provider will support these tech changes across the entire contingent workforce delivery.

 Beyond these key drivers, competitive organizations are also turning to a Managed Service Providers in order to build on their employer brand and leverage the use of predictive analytics to ensure a better contingent workforce program with access to niche skills.

-Is a Master services provider (MSP) right for me?
+Is a Managed Service Provider (MSP) right for me?

 You’ll also want to know how current buying is being done for the various elements of your contingent workforce and what controls are in place to manage the current program.